contentful/contentful.js/MIGRATION.md

 You can upgrade to a major version using `npm update contentful`

 ## Migration to contentful.js 10.x
-Version `10.0.0` is a complete rewrite in Typescript.
+Version `10.0.0` is a complete rewrite in TypeScript.
 This version introduces a new concept of [chained clients](#chained-clients).

 ### Version compatibility
 - Node: >= 12 (LTS)